OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

    Remember to add these nodes to the ``topology.conf`` file as well, for example::

-     SwitchName=switch1 Nodes=login1,login2
+     SwitchName=public_switch Nodes=login1,login2

-   and open the firewall on these nodes (see the firewall section below).
+   and open the firewall on the login nodes (see the firewall section below).

 2. Install the *slurm-slurmd* RPM on the login nodes and make sure to create the logging directory::